top of page

 • There are fewer formal policies in place

-And now, with AI lowering the barrier to entry for attackers:
+And now, with AI lowering the barrier to entry for attackers, it’s never been easier to target smaller organizations at scale.

 In local markets like ours, many businesses assume they’re “too small to be noticed.”
+Unfortunately, that’s exactly what makes them attractive.

 The Hidden Risk: AI Inside Your Own Business